Why your coffee table styling looks weird

 Getting it right

-While you may want your coffee table to look like something you’ve seen in a magazine or online somewhere the absolute easiest way of getting it right is to keep it simple.
+You may want your coffee table to look like something you’ve seen in a magazine.
+It might also resemble something you’ve seen online somewhere.
+However, the absolute easiest way of getting it right is to keep it simple.

-For example, choose three items of a similar size, shape, height and width, in your interior style goal and place them on a tray on your coffee table.
+Choose three items of a similar size, shape, height, and width.
+Match them with your interior style goal.
+Place them on a tray on your coffee table.
 They could even be the same object.
 For example, three vases with different flowers in them.
-Or consider the less is more idea and just do two items like what I did in this project below, a tray and interesting sculpture.
+Or consider the less is more idea.
+You could just do two items like what I did in this project below.
+Use a tray and an interesting sculpture.

 Interior design and interior styling is a skill and talent, that takes years of experience to perfect.
-For my clients, styling the coffee table is the last thing I do and often takes a long time to curate and find the right pieces.
+For my clients, styling the coffee table is the last task I complete.
+It often takes a long time to curate and find the right pieces.
 To get styling right in your home just keep it simple.
 Good luck.